ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 A node can actively request to leave the group.
 In this case, the Client can send a request to the KDC to exit the group.
 The KDC can then generate and distribute the new keying material to all authorized members of the group, as well as remove the leaving node from the list of members (if the KDC keeps track of that).

-Note that, as long as the node is authorized to join the group, i.e. it has a valid Access Token, it can re-request to join the group directly to the KDC without needing to retrieve a new Access Token.
-This means that the KDC needs to keep track of nodes with valid Access Tokens, before deleting all information about the leaving node.
+Note that, as long as the node is authorized to join the group, i.e. it has a valid access token, it can re-request to join the group directly to the KDC without needing to retrieve a new access token.
+This means that the KDC needs to keep track of nodes with valid access tokens, before deleting all information about the leaving node.

 # Retrieval of Updated Keying Material {#sec-expiration}